Wednesday 1 May 1940

 The Norwegian ships in western Norway are ordered to evacuate either to Great Britain or northern Norway.
 Only two do so, the auxiliary Bjerk sailed to the United Kingdom and Steinar to Northern Norway.
 The other Norwegian ships either have too few crews left to sail, or their commanders simply tell the men to go home.

-Battle of the Atlantic: The 1,296-ton Swedish freighter Haga hits a mine laid by British submarine HMS Narwhal in the Skagerrak east of Cape Skagen and sinks.
+Battle of the Atlantic: The 1,296-ton Swedish freighter Haga hits a mine laid by the British submarine HMS Narwhal in the Skagerrak east of Cape Skagen and sinks.

 European Air Operations: During the night, the RAF bombs Aalborg airfield in Denmark.